 In addition to the application servers and database, to run Data Center you’ll also need a load balancer and a shared storage volume.
 To ensure high availability, we recommend that every component in your environment be redundant.

-During the webinar we’ll discuss specific considerations for each of these tiers, such as the specifics of load balancer, storage and other hardware requirements, as well as a variety of other pre-deployment considerations.
+During the webinar (link found below) we discuss specific considerations for each of these tiers, such as the specifics of load balancer, storage and other hardware requirements, as well as a variety of other pre-deployment considerations.
 For example, managing Data Center requires a higher administrator skill set than managing Server.
 Is your team up to the challenge?
 What about all of the third-party apps that you’ve got running in your Server environment?
 Will they run correctly in Data Center?
 What are best practices to follow when implementing and migrating in to Data Center?
 And much more.

 There are some specific things to be aware of for running Data Center in Azure